Safety guide

 First date safety often comes down to a few simple choices.

-Choosing a simple setup, a readable venue, and a realistic pace protects the date as much as it protects the people.
-It makes the meeting clearer for everyone.
+Choosing a simple place, a realistic pace, and clear boundaries protects the people as much as the moment itself.
+It makes the whole thing calmer for everyone.

 Decisions that make a first meeting feel safer.

-These choices are intentionally simple: they avoid mixed signals and reduce discomfort.
+These choices are simple, but they avoid a lot of unnecessary discomfort.

 Venue